Digressive/MDT-Setup/README.md

 13. Set the configuration of CustomSettings.ini for the "Deploy" share.
 14. Do some final configuration of the MDT "Deploy" share and generate the boot media.

-The server is now configured to "build and capture" a Windows 10 image.
+When complete the server will be configured to "build and capture" a Windows 10 image.
 Once captured a user can then import the image into the Deployment share and create a Task Sequence using the template included.

 Some user interaction is still required.
 For example: importing drivers, adding applications to the build and capture task sequence and other things specific to the images you want to make.

 ## User Preferences

 When you run the script it will ask you a series of questions to customise your installation.

+* Windows version and update code (eg. W10-21H2)
+* Download and convert Windows ESD, edition, language
+* Build share path (eg. C:\BuildShare)
+* Build share name (eg. BuildShare$)
+* Deploy share path (eg. C:\DeployShare)
+* Deploy share name (eg. DeployShare$)
+* Time zone name for the deployed image (eg. GMT Standard Time)
+* Keyboard locale code for the deployed image (eg. 0809:00000809) Please see [Microsoft Docs for all the input locales](https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/default-input-locales-for-windows-language-packs?view=windows-11)
+* Keyboard locale name for the deployed image (eg. en-GB)
+* Windows UI language for the deployed image (eg. en-GB)
+* Windows user language for the deployed image (eg. en-GB)
+* Domain user for domain join (eg. djoin)
+* Domain password for above user (eg. p@ssw0rD)
+* Domain name for above user (eg. contoso.com)
+* OU for new PC account (eg. OU=PCs,DC=contoso,DC=com)
+* WSUS server name and port (eg. WSUS-Srv:8530)

 ## Support